Telecom links failure led to outage; measures being taken to address issues: NSE | Business

 Telecom links failure led to outage; measures being taken to address issues: NSE

-The National Stock Exchange (NSE) on Monday said failure of telecom links as well as that of software area network system led to the outage at the bourse last month.
+The National Stock Exchange (NSE) on Monday said failure of telecom links as well as that of storage area network system led to the outage at the bourse last month.

 In a detailed statement, the bourse said various measures have been taken and others are under implementation to address the issues.